-Wrexham Glyndŵr University (WGU) has joined businesses from across the UK in pledging to help Britain and its most vulnerable citizens pull through the coronavirus crisis.
+Wrexham Glyndŵr University (WGU) has joined businesses from across the UK in pledging to help Britain pull through the pandemic.

-Universities, businesses and other institutions across the UK have put their backing behind the C-19 Business Pledge, an initiative launched by former Cabinet minister, Rt Hon Justine Greening, and entrepreneur David Harrison.
+Universities, businesses and other institutions across the UK are behind the Covid-19 Business Pledge, an initiative launched by former Cabinet minister, Rt Hon Justine Greening, and entrepreneur David Harrison.
 Businesses backing the scheme pledge to assist their employees, customers and communities get through the crisis.
-They have promised to not only tackle the immediate challenges which coronavirus poses, but also the challenges we face in recovering.
+They have promised to not only tackle the immediate challenges, but also the challenges we face in recovering.

-The pledge has already received the backing of employers across the country, including universities across the UK as well as some of the country’s leading businesses.
-More than 300,000 staff and students are amongst those who have already pledged support.
-These include the National Grid, Severn Trent Water, Everton Football Club, Asda, the Co-op Group, Unilever and universities including Glyndwr, Exeter, Northampton, Brunel and Staffordshire.
+The pledge has already received the backing of employers across the country, including universities and some of the country’s leading businesses.
+More than 300,000 staff and students have already pledged support, these include; the National Grid, Severn Trent Water, Everton Football Club, Asda, the Co-op Group, Unilever and universities including Glyndwr, Exeter, Northampton, Brunel and Staffordshire.

-Each of the signatories backs three pledges – one each for their employees, their customers, and their community.
+Each of the signatories backs three pledges – their employees, their customers, and their community:

 - Firstly, to develop action plans to support their staff throughout and beyond the current challenges they face.
-This can include practical support and advice on personal wellbeing, mental health and financial security, as well as reintegration back into work for those who have had an extended period not in their workplace.
-It also involves disseminating the latest advice on Covid-19 from the NHS to employees.
+This can include practical support and advice on personal wellbeing, mental health and financial security.
+Also including reintegration back into work for those who have had an extended period not in their workplace.

-- Next, businesses are also being asked to publish clear and simple advice for their customers.
-They are also being asked – where possible – to have specialist teams to support those facing issues such as repayment difficulties and to assist vulnerable customers.
+- Secondly, businesses are to publish clear and simple advice for their customers and have specialist teams to support those facing repayment difficulties or vulnerable customers.

-- Finally, businesses and institutions are being asked to commit to helping the country – as well as the communities they serve – through the coronavirus pandemic.
-With a likely increase in loneliness, isolation and mental health and household financial issues across the UK, practical support, such as food deliveries, the collection of goods and financial assistance for organisations that specialise in supporting vulnerable people, will grow in importance.
+- Finally, businesses and institutions have to commit to helping the country through the coronavirus pandemic.
+With a likely increase in loneliness, isolation, mental health and household financial issues across the UK, practical support such as; food deliveries, the collection of goods and financial assistance for organisations that specialise in supporting vulnerable people, will grow in importance.

 Making a Difference

-“Despite everything, lots of businesses have already shown amazing initiative and commitment to helping people affected by coronavirus.
-The C-19 Business Pledge is all about encouraging as many businesses as possible to get involved and then helping them do that faster and better by sharing all the great work that’s already been done.
-The early response has been incredible and I’ll do everything I can to help to connect up British business to play its role.”
+Justine Greening said: “Despite everything, lots of businesses have already shown amazing initiative and commitment to helping people.
+The C-19 Business Pledge is all about encouraging as many businesses as possible to get involved.
+The early response has been incredible.”

-Professor Maria Hinfelaar, Vice-Chancellor and CEO of WGU, said: “As a university, we were very pleased to lend our support to Justine Greening and David Harrison’s C-19 Business Pledge and we are fully behind the scheme.
-Our country and our community are facing an unprecedented challenge and at WGU we are working hard to support students, staff, our NHS and our community as we face this crisis together.
+Professor Maria Hinfelaar, Vice-Chancellor and CEO of WGU, said: “As a university, we are very pleased to lend our support to the C-19 Business Pledge, we are fully behind the scheme.
+We are working hard to support students, staff, our NHS and our community as we face this crisis together.”